Originally Web posted Tuesday, 13 May 2008.

 I used two test floppies, both 1.4 MB (since we already know that 800k and 400k Mac floppies won’t work).
 One was formatted Mac OS Standard, a.k.a.
 HFS.
 The other was formatted Mac OS Extended, a.k.a.
 HFS+.

 Back in the 1990s during the Vintage Mac (“beige”) era, all 1.4 MB HD Mac floppy disks were HFS format.
 This was a limitation imposed by the OS, i presume for backwards compatibility and because the main advantage of HFS+ on the original (“vintage”) Mac OS was the change in allocation block size, for more efficient utilization of disk space for high-capacity volumes (hundreds of megabytes into gigabytes).
 As discussed in napabar’s post on 68kMLA Forums (Dead Link as of 2 Feb.
-2018 and not in the Internt Archive Wayback Machine.
+2018-29 Oct.
+2020 and not in the Internt Archive Wayback Machine.
 Leaving it here for others who may wish to pursue/research), OS X introduced the ability to format high-density floppies as HFS+.
 These floppies will work on Vintage Macs, as long as the OS supports HFS+, meaning OS 8.1 or newer.

 The first tests involves what happens when these disks are inserted in a floppy drive on a Mac with a version of OS X released since 2005: can they be read?
 Can they be written to?